 While many concentrate on sustainable clothing, rarely do people focus on the kinds of shoes they wear and the production journey their kicks have taken.
 Creator Beccy Bromilow decided to focus all of her attention on shoes after studying custom made footwear and was driven to open BB shoemaker in a studio space in Adelaide.

 All orders are made by Bromilow using long lasting quality leather in simple yet classic designs that are also sure to outlast passing trends.
-Focusing on local and small scale production, waste management and timeless design, BB shoemaker will have you dressing sustainable from head to toe.
+Focusing on local and small scale production, waste management and timeless design, BB shoemaker will have you consciously dressed from head to toe.

 After spending years in the industry, Natalie Ivanov saw the amount of waste involved in fashion production and decided to make a difference with RE-SWIM CLUB.
 Using discarded fabrics, off cuts, remnants, deadstock and designer surplus, Ivanov’s pieces give new life to the kinds of waste that would usually end up in landfill.